Black holes shielded by magnetic fields: Magnetically shielded black holes

 For a realistic astrophysical scenario, a BH with much lower value of $B_{cr}$ could remain undetectable.
-For example, if $r_B$ occurs within the range of $r_f$ (see the discussion of the footnote of Page 2), the upper limit of $B$ is calculated as $B_s \sim 1/r_f$ instead of $B=2/r_B$.
-Considering $r_f \sim 10^5M$, one obtains
+For example, if $r_B$ occurs within the range of $r_f$ (see the discussion of footnote \ref{fnt}), the upper limit of $B$ is calculated as $B_s \sim 1/r_f$ instead of $B=2/r_B$.
+Considering \footnote{Motivated with our theoretical result, we try to show that a magnetic field could shield a BH from the detection in reality, and, hence, we choose (by some physical arguments) an empirical value $r_f \sim 10^5R_g$ for the realistic scenario.
+If one choose $r_f \sim 10^3R_g$ (or some other values instead of $r_f \sim 10^5R_g$), the values of $Y$ axis of FIG. \ref{f3} will be increased by the two orders of magnitude as shown Eq. (\ref{eq3}).} $r_f \sim 10^5R_g$, one obtains

 Therefore, if a BH of mass $M$ is surrounded by $B > B_s$, its existence could be obscure.
 On the other hand, the BHs with $B < B_s$ are perceptible.
-This is depicted in FIG. \ref{f3}.
+This is depicted in FIG. \ref{f3} .

 While this type of isolated BHs do not produce detectable emission, their gravity can bend and focus light from background objects.
 Therefore, there may a possibility to detect them with the help of gravitational lensing, but the measurement of magnetic field intensity $B$ around the same might remain unsuccessful from the present technological expertise.
 Therefore, such type of highly magnetized BHs remain imperceptible to us.